SSWConsulting/SSW.Rules.Content/rules/containerize-sql-server/rule.md

 ---
 type: rule
-title: Do you use Docker to containerize your SQL Server Environment?
+title: Do you use Docker to containerize your SQL Server environment?
 uri: containerize-sql-server
 authors:
   - title: Piers Sinclair